telerik/ajax-docs/controls/grid/how-to/Common/using-the--getitems-getcolumn-and-getcolumnsafe-methods.md

 ---
 title: Using the  GetItems GetColumn and GetColumnSafe Methods
-page_title: Using the  GetItems GetColumn and GetColumnSafe Methods | RadGrid for ASP.NET AJAX Documentation
+page_title: Using the GetItems GetColumn and GetColumnSafe Methods - RadGrid
-description: Using the  GetItems GetColumn and GetColumnSafe Methods
+description: Check our Web Forms article about Using the  GetItems GetColumn and GetColumnSafe Methods.
 slug: grid/how-to/using-the--getitems-getcolumn-and-getcolumnsafe-methods
 tags: using,the,,getitems,getcolumn,and,getcolumnsafe,methods
 previous_url: controls/grid/how-to/using-the--getitems-getcolumn-and-getcolumnsafe-methods